w3c/wot-profile/requirements/V2_REQUIREMENTS.md

 11. SHOULD NOT define discovery mechanisms, which should be defined in the WoT Discovery specification
 12. SHOULD NOT define security mechanisms, which should be defined in a protocol binding document
 13. SHOULD NOT describe an existing single-vendor IoT platform, which should be defined in a platform binding document
+14. MUST NOT include any assertions which would require a Thing Description of a conformant Web Thing to be non-conformant with the Thing Description 2.0 specification